MRCIEU/UKBActivityBoutLength/1-data-prep/1c-bout-aggregation/README.md

 We produce 1 aggregation file for each 1000 part job.
 Each row has the columns:

 1. Participant ID
-2. Bout aggregation columns for the 100 mg and 3met thresholds, the total time spent in bouts of this length/intensity across included days:
+2. Bout aggregation columns for the 100 mg threshold and predicted activity classes, the total time spent in bouts of this length/intensity across included days:
  - dur1_auc1, dur1_auc2, dur1_auc3, dur2_auc1, dur2_auc2, dur2_auc3, dur3_auc1, dur3_auc2, dur3_auc3
 3. Activity summary columns:
  - imputed_inc: Indicates whether 'other day' imputed version is included (has bouts)